WALLPAPER HANGING INSTRUCTIONS

 - Felt or soft roller

-- Artist’s chalk or pastel; to prevent white edges showing at the seams, dark coloured wallpapers may need their edges colouring with a slightly lighter chalk or pastel
+- Artist’s chalk or pastel.
+This is to prevent white edges showing at the seams, dark coloured wallpapers may need their edges colouring with a slightly lighter chalk or pastel before hanging

 To ensure a perfect finish, walls should be prepared correctly; all holes should be filled, walls should be smooth, dry and cleared of any debris.
-Walls must be primed and if necessary cross line with lining paper.
+Walls must be primed and if necessary cross-lined (hung horizontally) with lining paper.
 Lining paper helps to even out slight imperfections acting as a base for your wallpaper.
 Turn off the power and remove all faceplates and socket covers.

 Foil background designs can be damaged if high levels of alkaline are present in the walls.
 If in doubt, prepare the walls with an alkaline resistant primer before hanging.
 We recommend lining walls where highly metallic papers are being installed.
-If lining paper is being installed it should always be hung horizontally, following manufacturer’s instructions, and be allowed to dry completely.
+If lining paper is being installed it should always be cross-lined (hung horizontally), following manufacturer’s instructions, and be allowed to dry completely.

 It is the responsibility of the decorator to ensure the wallpaper is correct and, during hanging, to check there are no visible faults.
 No claim for hanging costs in excess of one roll will be accepted.